michaelplanknz/structured-inference/README.md

 **Outputs:** sol - a structure containing the solution of the forward model for thr specified parameter values.

 The required fields of sol are:
-- eObs - a column vector or matrix containing the expected value of the observed data under the forward model solution at the specified parameter values.
+- sol.eObs - a column vector or matrix containing the expected value of the observed data under the forward model solution at the specified parameter values.
-- xPlot - column vector containing corresponding coordinate values for the horizontal axis of plots of the model solution (typically represnenting either time or space), such that each row of eObs is the model solution at the corresponding value of xPlot for time or space.
+- sol.xPlot - column vector containing corresponding coordinate values for the horizontal axis of plots of the model solution (typically represnenting either time or space), such that each row of eObs is the model solution at the corresponding value of xPlot for time or space.

 ## transformSolution